deda9/SwiftDesignPatterns/README.md

 - The request must be received not guarantee
 - The performance of the system will be affected, but also in the code debugging is not easy may cause cycle call.
 - It may not be easy to observe the characteristics of operation, due to debug.

+# Abstract Factory
+>For a real life scenario, to create a kingdom we need objects with common theme.
+Elven kingdom needs an Elven king, Elven castle and Elven army whereas Orcish kingdom needs an Orcish king, Orcish castle and Orcish army.
+There is a dependency between the objects in the kingdom.

+#### When to use
+- When you need to make factory of factory for objects at runtime
+- you want to decide which product to call from a family at runtime

+#### Advantages
+- Make you code decoupled and more clean